Policies & Procedures

 MEDIA PERMISSIONS

 Written permission is required at the beginning of the year for a student to be included in school publications.
-This includes still photography, video, articles in the newspaper, and school literature and advertising, including the school website and Facebook page.
+This includes photography, video, articles in the newspaper, school literature, advertising, the school website, and Facebook page.
 This does not include the school Band, which is only accessible by private invitation.
 Children’s names will never be used in public media by the school.

 OUTSIDE VENDOR ENRICHMENT PROGRAMS

-Students in 3K and 4K are eligible for outside vendor after-school programs.
-These may include Soccer Shots, Dance, Love, More, or other options that become available.
+Students in 3K and 4K are eligible for outside vendor afterschool programs.
+For the 25-26 school year Soccer Shots, Dance, Love, More, Shining Stars, and Stretch and Grow are available.
 Parents will be able to register their students with the vendors for these opportunities over the summer or in September, depending on the vendor.
-The school requires outside vendors to provide background checks for the employees who are sent to our school.
+The school requires outside vendors to provide background checks for the employees that are sent to our school.

 PARKING LOT PROCEDURES

 Please follow the flow of traffic indicated by the arrows on the school parking lot.
-Please park in painted parking spaces only.
-Do not park in the driveway.
+Park in painted parking spaces only.
+Do not park in the driveway or the Fire Lane.
 Parking in handicapped spots is permissible if no other spaces are left.
 Do not back into parking spaces.
 A parking map is available on the school Band and at the end of this handbook.
 Trailers, RVs, buses, and other oversized vehicles are not allowed in the parking lot at drop-off or pick-up times.
 No vehicles are allowed in the covered drive or fire lane during drop-off and pick-up.
 Parents must communicate these procedures to other adults authorized to pick up their children.

 PARTIES

-Parents may sign up to help with seasonal parties through class Bands.
-Party guidelines may be obtained from the classroom teacher before the planning of each party.
+Parents may sign up to help with seasonal parties through class Bands or sign-up sheets in the classroom.
+Party guidelines may be obtained from the classroom teacher prior to the planning of each party.
 Please check with the teacher for food allergies in your child’s classroom.

 If invitations are handed out at school for an outside party, there must be an invitation for each child in the class.